Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 ![image alt](https://github.com/Cyberakr21/homelab-2-secuirty-onion-IDS-images/blob/10d39700f4fd1505d3cff3838ad9a56708f514e5/20%20shutdown%20the%20Pfsense%20to%20finish%20install%20and%20load%20it%20up%20again%20and%20you%20will%20be%20taken%20here.jpg)

-Next we will Assign the appropriate interfaces for the WAN (em0) and LAN (em1) connections based on your network setup on pfSense by click "1" to Assign Interfaces:
+Next, we will Assign the appropriate interfaces for the WAN (em0) and LAN (em1) connections based on your network setup on pfSense by clicking "1" to Assign Interfaces:

 ![image alt](https://github.com/Cyberakr21/homelab-2-secuirty-onion-IDS-images/blob/10d39700f4fd1505d3cff3838ad9a56708f514e5/21%20assigning%20the%20interfaces%20we%20created.jpg)